 A falling dollar (the U.S. Dollar Index in July suffered its biggest one-month decline since 2010) coupled with spiking precious metals prices and rising inflation expectations would normally send investors fleeing from bonds, forcing their yields up.

 “Not only have Treasury yields been historically low, they have been unusually stable,” notes Barron’s.
 “That would be consistent with ‘yield curve control,’ a method of pegging long-term borrowing costs.
 This has been among the policies under discussion by the Fed...”

-It appears that “yield curve control” policy is already being implemented behind the scenes as part of the Fed’s bond buying operations.
+It appears that the “yield curve control” policy is already being implemented behind the scenes as part of the Fed’s bond-buying operations.